FOSC's Guide to NOAA Scientific Support

 Emergency Response Division: OR&R's Emergency Response Division supports emergency response and restoration activities for oil and hazardous chemical spills, provides preparedness aids for response communities, and offers training on the scientific aspects of oil and chemical spill response.

 Job Aids for Spill Response: Information and ordering instructions for NOAA OR&R's spill response Job Aids.

 Training for Emergency Responders and Planners: Workshops and self-study resources offered by NOAA OR&R to assist spill response professionals in local, state, and federal governments and industry.

-Coast Guard ICS Forms: The U.S. Coast Guard Homeport website offers all-risk/all-hazard ICS forms as PDF files and in Word/Excel formats.
+Coast Guard ICS Forms: The U.S. Coast Guard website offers all-risk/all-hazard ICS forms as PDF files.